RobertMeissner/highlight-long-sentences/README.md

-# highlight-long-text
+# highlight-long-sentences

-Obsidian plugin to highlight long text
+Obsidian plugin to highlight long sentences.
+Sentences longer than the configured `maxWords` are highlighted.

+Mainly for writers.